 - Military personnel and veterans.

 - People who are experiencing difficulties at work or in their careers.

 - Compassion-Focused Therapy

 Please phone me for a free, no obligation chat about the counselling and therapy I offer.

-You will have your sessions in The Garden Room - a modern, comfortable and private counselling suite in a tranquil location, where you can relax and feel safe to talk about your difficulties and intimate problems.
+You will have your sessions in a modern, comfortable and private counselling suite in a tranquil environment, where you can relax and feel safe to talk about whatever you're struggling with in your life.
 Accessibility: ground floor with a single 2 inch step.
 Refreshments provided.
 Toilet facilities available.

 Maps & Directions

 Type of session